efxtv/EFX-Tv-Bookmarks/bin/cheat_sheet/top-command_cheat_sheet.md

    - In the load average, if all the numbers (e.g., load average: 0.84, 1.35, 1.12) become 7, it means you are using 100% CPU, and it indicates you have 7 CPUs in your system.
    - 100% busy = number of CPUs you have.

-   - Logged in users can be checked with the command:
+   - Logged-in users can be checked with the command:
      ```
      $ w
      ```